-Flooding means the situation that results when land that is usually dry is covered with water as a result of watercourses overflowing, significant overland flows or water flowing into land associated with a rising tide and/or storms, and may include a combination of these factors.
-1% Annual Exceedance Probability (AEP) Flood Level means the level which has a 1% probability of being exceeded in any year.
+Ŭ means the situation that results when land that is usually dry is covered with water as a result of watercourses overflowing, significant overland flows or water flowing into land associated with a rising tide and/or storms, and may include a combination of these factors.
+1% Annual Exceedance Probability (AEP) means the level which has a 1% probability of being a) use and development for agriculture (not including development for dairies and controlled environment agriculture) and agricultural infrastructure such as farm tracks, culverts and the like.